celo-org/make-crypto-mobile-hackathon/governcelo/codebase/index.md

-You will need a GitHub OAuth app from [here](https://github.com/settings/developers).
+Need a GitHub OAuth app from [here](https://github.com/settings/developers).
 Have the device flow option enabled and generate a client secret

 ## Running the app
 #### For Android
-Run these from your terminal/cli
+Run these from terminal/cli

 ```git clone https://github.com/ianmunge0/make-crypto-mobile-hackathon.git```